DM126/Toy-FORTH/README.md

 `OR` is the same as "||" in C++.
 `NOT` is the same as "!" in C++.

-### If statement operators:
+### Conditional operators:
 `IFTHEN` begins an if statement.
 Uses the value on top of the stack to determine whether to execute the if or else statement.
 `ELSE` begins the else statement to be executed if the value checked by `IFTHEN` is false.
 `ENDIF` ends an if statement. all `IFTHEN` tokens must have a corresponding `ENDIF`.

 ### Loop operators:
 `DO` begins a loop.
 Loops are executed one or more times.
-`UNTIL` is the ending coniditional for a loop.
+`UNTIL` is the ending conditional for a loop.
 If the value on the top of the stack is true, the loop will end.

 ### Function operators:
 `DEFINE` defines the token on the top of the stack as an identifier for a function.